AIMWORLD213445/EventPlanning/README.md

 ## Setup/Installation Requirements

-_Clone the repo and open up index.html to view in your web browser._
+_Clone the repo and open up in Java command line_

 ## Specifications